• Skip to main content

 • ×

-Home » Recipes » Fall Desserts » Caramel Apple Slices
+Home » Recipes » Fall Desserts » Chocolate Covered Caramel Apple Slices

 caramel apple slices on wooden sticks, on sheet pan.
 Drizzled with caramel and white chocolate

-Caramel Apple Slices are easy to make and a great way to easily enjoy homemade caramel apples.
-Slices of crisp apples smothered in peanut butter, dipped in chocolate, and drizzled with homemade caramel and various toppings.
+Chocolate covered caramel Apple Slices are easy to make and delicious.
+Slices of crisp apples, dipped in chocolate, peanut butter, drizzled with caramel and various toppings.

 Caramel apples one of my favorite fall treats.
 But, we can rarely finish an entire apple by ourselves.
-So these easy to make caramel apple slices are the perfect option!
+Apple slices are the perfect option!

 Caramel Apples from scratch make the perfect holiday gift.
 Pack them in these food safe bags for gifts.

-You can either make your own homemade caramel or use store-bought caramels that are wrapped and melt them.
-Once the caramel chocolate apple slices are fully dry, you can bag them in food-safe baggies, tie up with either a twist tie or piece of baker’s twine.
+Once the apple slices are fully dry, you can bag them in food-safe bags with a twist tie.

 Caramel apple slices covered in chocolate and candies, toasted coconut on sheet pan.